spences10/scottspence.com/posts/2022/03/18/getting-started-with-kitql-and-graphcms/index.md

 follwing along and you're not into Tailwind you can skip this bit.

 Don't like Tailwind?
 That's cool, you do you. 😊 It's not relevant to this example, really.
-I do want this be a guide you can follow to have the same result as what I have put on GitHub.
+I do want this to be a guide you can follow to have the same result as what I have put on GitHub.
 If you only want to check out the code there's a link at the end of the post. 👍

 ```bash